 Whether out on a walking tour in the city, shopping for groceries, biking on the streets, hiking or alpine mountaineering, good gear that is suitable for the activity and clothing that helps you keep your body at the right temperature is a must.

-When choosing outdoor clothing, there are a lot of factors to be considered.
+When choosing outdoor clothing (and in this case outdoor jackets), there are a lot of factors to be considered.
 There is so much on offer that it becomes difficult to choose the right gear.

 It is important to understand the basics and the science behind the technology used to create outdoor gear, and how one product scores over the other, and how to make the right choice.
 Read on to understand all of these and more.

 The main differences between Marmot vs North Face are: